Vyral/james-hern/_posts/2019-03-29-winning-as-a-buyer-in-a-sellers-market.md

 We’re still in somewhat of a seller’s market, and people are asking us if there’s any way to find success as a homebuyer.
 More specifically, they want to know how to make an unbeatable offer that cuts through the competition.
 Here’s how we get an offer accepted.

 **First, we call ahead to the seller’s agent.** We find out what’s in their seller’s best interest by asking where they’re moving, when they want to close, and so on.
-We want to package the offer in a way that appeals to the seller, so it’s important to find out through the agent what works best.
+We want to package the offer in a way that appeals to the seller so it’s important to find out through the agent what works best.

 {% include pullquote.html %}